-In Pennsylvania, retirement accounts such as: 401(k) plans; 403(b), pensions, annuities and IRAs are divided equitably.
+In Pennsylvania, retirement accounts such as: 401(k) plans; 403(b), pensions, annuities and IRAs are divided equitably, whether they are in the husband's name or the wife's name.

 To determine how they will be divided, the critical dates are: the date of hire, the date of marriage and the date of separation.
 The formula for retirement plans is as follows: the numerator (number on top) is the total number years that husband/wife was employed with the company during the marriage to the date of separation.
 The denominator (or bottom number) is the total number of years employed with the company.
 That is multiplied by the percentages of equitable division the court or the parties have determined for your case, times the benefit received (or amount in the account).